hanabi/hanabi.github.io/docs/extras/ejections.md

 ### The Trash Ejection

 - First, see the section on the *[Trash Double Ignition](../level-20.md#the-trash-double-ignition)*.
-- In certain situations, if a player re-clues a card that is globally known as trash, it triggers a *Trash Double Ignition*.
+- In certain situations, if a player clues a previously untouched card that is globally known as trash, it triggers a *Trash Double Ignition*.
 - However, what if the next player can see that a *Trash Double Ignition* is impossible?
 In this situation, if the clue-giver is not making a mistake, they instead intend for an *Ejection* on the very next player.

 <br />